 - paper type (whether it’s glossy, matte, photocopy paper etc.),

-- and the most importantly, the print quality which I set to high.
+- and most importantly, the print quality which I set to high.
 For glossy paper you’ll see there is even higher options.
 Choose the highest option for your paper type.

-An important thing about this dialogue box is that for each print this box will reset to default.
+An important thing about this dialogue box is that for each print document this box will reset to default.
 So make sure for every page you’re printing make the necessary changes here.
 Then click okay to continue.

 On to software print settings!
 For Photoshop, I’ll let printer to manage the colors and it’ll be normal printing.